 1. Name of Governmental Sponsor:

 2. Mailing Address:

-2. Name of contact parcon.

 3. Name of contact person:

-4. Phone number of contact person: 5.
-Has a map of the proposed signing district been included?
-6. Name of Consultant: 7.
-Address of Consultant: 8.
-If consultant has not been hired, will the service of one be used?
+4. Phone number of contact person:

+5. Has a map of the proposed signing district been included?

+6. Name of Consultant:

+7. Address of Consultant:

+8. If consultant has not been hired, will the service of one be used?

 If not, who will design the system?

 9. Have all illegal signs been removed?

 10. Has an inventory of existing permitted signs been completed?

 11. Does the governmental sponsor understand that all businesses or facilities that participate in the signing district must meet one of the definitions and satisfy the General Eligibility Requirements set forth in this policy?
 Yes No 12.
 Are there any plans contemplated to expand the signing district beyond its boundaries and become a signing region?
 If yes, is there a timetable (attach or explain)?
 13. Note: Execution of an agreement between the governmental sponsor and the Commonwealth designating the signing district must be completed before construction of the signs begins.
 14. Do you understand all costs will be borne by the governmental sponsor?
 Further, the governmental sponsor may recoup some or all of the administrative costs of the program by the establishment of a fee structure for applicants.
 15. Indemnification.
 The Governmental Sponsor shall indemnify, save harmless, and defend the Department from any and all claims, actions, damages, injuries, and/or expenses arising out of the subject Signing District or on account of any act, omission, neglect, or misconduct by an applicant or a third party.
-I hereby certify that the information provided on this application is true and correct and to the best of my knowledge, and (name of Governmental Sponsor) is fully prepared to move forward to completion of the signing district.
-It is also my understanding that if signs are installed, they may be removed by PennDOT or the Pennsylvania Tourism Signing Trust as detailed in these guidelines.
-Sworn before me this day of, 20 Notary: Signature of Representative:
+I hereby certify that the information provided on this application is true and correct and to the best of my knowledge, and Sworn before me this day of, 20 Notary: Signature of Representative: